ranger-code/ranger-code/README.md

 - 🌱 I’m currently learning ...OpenGL
 - 💞️ I’m looking to collaborate on ...Anything Really!
 - 📫 How to reach me ...
+- 👷 Trying to get back into programming after a long break.
 <!---
 ranger-code/ranger-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.